lawnjelly/godot-llightmap/LIGHT_PROBES.md

 ## Appendix

 ### Medium Quality
-Vertex lighting, using faux roughness term from blue channel in fragment shader
+* Vertex lighting, using faux roughness term from blue channel in fragment shader
+* Suitable for skinned or non-animated models

 ```
 shader_type spatial;